icdevs/ic_devs_org_tutorials/tutorials/primitive_types.md

 ## Types in Motoko

-Generaly speaking, we can categorize types into two groups: primitive types non-primitive values.
-This text focuses on primitive types mainly so we will explain them in more detail in the next chapture.
+Generally speaking, we can categorize types into two groups: primitive types and non-primitive values.
+This text focuses on primitive types mainly so we will explain them in more detail in the next chapter.
 To give you the contrast, let's quickly go through the primitive vs non-primitive values.

-Primitive types in Motoko programming language are integers, natural numbers floating numbers, characters, texts and booleans.
+Primitive types in the Motoko programming language are integers, natural numbers, floating numbers, characters, texts and booleans.

 Example of a primitive type, declaration of a variable that will have type of a natural number an is initialized with the value of 1: